 We didn’t think much of it at the time.
 It wasn’t until several years later when I found a book called, The Out-of-Sync Child, that I began to realize both of our sons were on the autism spectrum – just on opposite ends of the spectrum.

-We were fortunate to find a certified HANDLE practitioner in Vancouver, WA, where I drove our children on a monthly basis for two years.
+We were fortunate to find a certified HANDLE practitioner in a city about two hours away, where I drove our children on a monthly basis for two years.
 Realizing the out-of-pocket expense and nearly 200-mile round trip visits were out-of-reach for most families, I considered deeply how these approaches could be made more widely available.

 Sadly, at no point in our journey did a medical professional or special education service provider ever suggest any interventions outside of what was made available through the public school system.
-Beginning at age three, both of the boys had speech therapy twice a week for about 10 minutes.
+Beginning at age three, both of the boys had speech therapy twice a week for 10-20 minutes, once or twice a week.
 In addition, Andrew received some behavioral therapy in similar doses.
-We spent more time filling out paperwork and in their Individual Education Plan (IEP) meetings than they received in direct services.
+We spent more time filling out paperwork and attending their Individual Education Plan (IEP) meetings than they received in direct services.
 Once I learned about neuroplasticity, it became clear to me that we were doing too little, too late to help our children.

-The good news is that, now, children are being screened at earlier ages, and we are beginning to factor in Adverse Childhood Events (ACEs).
+The good news is that, now, children are being screened at earlier ages, and we are beginning to factor Adverse Childhood Events (ACEs) into early diagnoses.
 Additionally, occupational therapy is more widely covered by insurance.
 However, many kids still fall through the cracks.
 Most frustrating is the lack of comprehensive understanding of what is possible.
 The science is there but we aren’t using it effectively and not at the ideal stage of development.
 The brain is most capable of change during the first three years of life.
 This is when we need to act.

 The most important takeaway from our experience has been understanding neuroplasticity.
 For the brain and body to change, we must engage in certain activities with enough frequency, at the right level of challenge and for a long enough duration.
 As they say, “use it or lose it.”
 If we want to increase our endurance or build stronger muscles, we have to get a minimum amount of exercise to bring about those adaptations.
 The same thing applies to changing how our brains and nervous systems function.
 We have to have enough consistent exposure to movement, nutrition, social connections and healthy environments to bring about cognitive and social-emotional development.